dfenjves/front-end-student-materials/06-p5js/01b-draw-setup-and-shapes.md

 ## What's a Function?

 A function is a command or instruction written in code.
 When we want to give a command or tell our computer to do something we **call** a function.
-The syntax for calling a function is to write the name of the function followed by a set of parentheses like so `myFunction()`.
+The syntax for calling a function is to write the name of the function followed by a set of parentheses like so: `myFunction()`.
 Sometimes you may write more inside of the parentheses, we'll cover that really soon.
+Also notice how the first word of the function is not capitalized, but any additional words are - we call this "camelCase".

-`ellipse`, for example, is a function another developer wrote that we can call on to say "hey computer, draw an ellipse".
+`ellipse()`, for example, is a function another developer wrote that we can call on to say "hey computer, draw an ellipse".

 You probably noticed the word `function` in the code above before `setup` and `draw`.
 These are special functions that p5.js needs us to define.
 They are special because p5 will call on them for us *automatically*